Horror films of Mexico: History

 In 1961, Witch's Mirror came courtesy of director Chano Urueta.
 Mirror recounts the story of a sorceress who enchants a looking glass to protect her adopted daughter from domestic violence.
 When her magic fails, the witch embarks on a journey of vengeance.

-The real life Mexican folk legend of "La Llorona" (The Crying Woman) supplied the basis for multiple Mexican-made movies, none more polished and effective than The Curse of the Crying Woman (1961).
+The real life Mexican folk legend of "La Llorona" (The Crying Woman) supplied the basis for multiple Mexican-made movies, none more polished and effective than The Curse of the Crying Woman (1961), a Gothic-styled movie with notable make-up effects.

 However successful the aforementioned projects may have been in their native country, it took K. Gordon Murray to make them into international sensations.
 Murray acquired and distributed an estimated sixty-six motion pictures in the United States, including fairy-tale fantasies, adult films, and approximately thirty horror imports, almost all of which came from Mexico.
 Murray's love of exploitation films and sensational subjects proved a perfect formula for selling his Mexican horror acquisitions.
 Aside from films like The Brainiac and other legitimate classics such as El vampiro and Witch's Mirror, Murray's theatrical showings included Muñecos infernales / The Curse of the Doll People (1960); The Robot vs. The Aztec Mummy (1957) plus its sequel Wrestling Women vs. the Aztec Mummy (1964).
 He also churned out two of the most popular wrestling imports, Samson vs. the Vampire Women / Santo contra las mujeres vampiro, (1962) and Samson in the Wax Museum / Santo en el museo de cera(1963), a perfect pair of showcases for Santo, one of Mexico's most beloved masked wrestlers.
 Working out of Coral Gables, Florida, Murray oversaw the rewriting and overdubbing of all his imports at a tiny studio called Soundlab Inc., which was, in fact, one of the first facilities in the U.S. to focus effectively on reworking foreign films for English-speaking audiences.

 Meanwhile, back in Mexico, director René Cardona had covered nearly every genre imaginable as a writer, director, and actor.
 In 1969 he tore into horror anew with Night of the Bloody Apes (also known as La Horripilante bestia humana).
 The Americanized dubbed version of Cardona's cult film boasts genuine footage of open-heart surgery, occasionally hilarious betrayals of the movie's minuscule budget (including fake grass that moves when stepped on), and some genuinely harrowing violence.